 Veggie Stir Fry

 Veggies bring a wide spectrum of sleep-supporting vitamins and minerals.
 Grab a pre-cut mixed bag of veggies like peas, broccoli, carrots, and baby corn from the produce or freezer aisle.
 Start by sauteing a little garlic and ginger in safflower or sesame oil.
 Brown some cashew nuts or minced chicken if you’d like, then flash sauté until your veggies are al-dente.
 Dress with a little soy sauce or teriyaki and serve with jasmine rice or a small portion of linguine or rice noodles.

 Who wants to wait until the weekend for tasty breakfast foods?
 Besides, eggs and whole grains can both be great for evening meals, too.
 Just opt for lighter selections like scrambled or poached eggs, oven-roasted potatoes, and fresh turkey sausage.
 Balance it out with some sautéed spinach, tomato or avocado.
 Waffles or pancakes could also work, but partner them with almond or peanut butter rather than sugary syrup and consider making them with whole-grain flour.

 Too hot to cook?
 Make a rainbow-worthy veggie platter with what you have at home, or head to your grocery’s salad bar for a quick and satisfying dinner.
 Carrots, celery, grape tomatoes, blanched broccoli, snap peas, jicama, and cucumbers are all refreshing go-to’s.
 Add in some hummus and pita wedges to fill you up, and some boiled eggs or a handful of nuts for a protein boost.

 Find yourself with a sweet tooth late at night?
-Fret not — there’s also sleep-friendly dessert options.
+Fret not — there’s also sleep-friendly dessert options that won’t keep you from falling asleep quickly.
 Trail mix with nuts and dark chocolate, a banana, kiwi fruit, crackers, and peanut butter, or even a low-sugar yogurt with nuts and seeds also provide dreamy ways to indulge without the empty sugar rush.

 What meals or foods do you find help you snooze best at night?
 Have any other tasty dinner ideas using sleep-friendly fare?